grdshch/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 After all I decided to generate more training data.
 For each training image I added four new images which I get from the original by moving it 2 or -2 pixels by x and by y axis.
 I used numy roll function to move all training images in one command.
 This code is in nineth cell too.

-Here is an example of original image and image moved by two pixels left.
+Here is an example of original image and image moved by two pixels down.

 ![alt text][image3]